 Shop at R.P.'s Stage Stop (within walking distance)

 Located within walking distance of the hotel, this gift shop offers original Native American handcrafted jewelry, apparel, gifts, books and novelty items.
 It is also a small cozy upbeat Internet Café with specialty coffee’s and made to order sandwiches.
 Internet service is available for a small fee.
 It's a great place to take a break, catch your breath and relax before continuing your vacation.
-Show your hotel room key for a 10% discount.
+Show your Red Feather room key for a 10% discount.
 View R.P.'s website.

 IMAX Theater at the National Geographic Visitor Center (within walking distance)